 The deadline for the letter is the same as the paper deadline.
-If you fail to upload a revision letter by the paper deadline, contact the PC Chair.
+If you fail to upload a revision letter by the paper deadline, contact the Program Chair.

 Concurrent Submissions and Workshops

 The only exceptions to the above rules are for the authors’ own papers in (1) workshops without archived proceedings such as in the ACM/IEEE digital libraries (or where the authors chose not to have their paper appear in the archived proceedings), or (2) venues such as IEEE CAL or arXiv where there is an explicit policy that such publication does not preclude longer conference submissions.
 In all such cases, the submitted manuscript may ignore the above work to preserve author anonymity.
-This information must, however, be provided on the submission form — the program chair will make this information available to reviewers if it becomes necessary to ensure a fair review.
-As always, if you are in doubt, it is best to contact program chairs.
+This information must, however, be provided on the submission form — the Program Chair will make this information available to reviewers if it becomes necessary to ensure a fair review.
+As always, if you are in doubt, it is best to contact the Program Chair.

-This document is derived from two previous conferences, in particular HPCA 2021 and MICRO 2021, which, in turn, are derived from past MICRO, HPCA, ISCA, and ASPLOS conferences.
+This document is derived from previous conferences, in particular HPCA 2022 and HPCA 2021.

 Information on requirements and process for artifact submission can be found on the Call for Artifacts page.